Wuliangye Logo

 The Chinese name of the brand has been present in the Wuliangye logo since 1957.
 It is made in an elegant handwritten national script and conveys the sophistication, poise, and chic of the clear liquid extracted from Five Grains Liquid.
 The English text is typed in the classic typeface with fine lines and serifs.
 The letter “W” in the center of the circular ring is printed in bold grotesque.

-The trademark palette of this brand is a combination of red and white.
-The first one is used for all the logo elements; the second one acts as a background.
-Together they convey the passion and warmth of the best Chinese baijiu.
+The trademark palette of this brand is red and white.
+The first is used for all logo elements; the second serves as a background.
+Together, they convey the passion and warmth of the best Chinese baijiu.